rodrigc/chat_application/README.md

 ### TODO

 I haven't finished these features yet.
-* If a user tries to use the /nick command to choose an existing name, the operation should fail.
 * Need to implement message logging
 * Need to finish the REST API endpoints